Working with a Portugal D2 Visa Lawyer for Entrepreneurs: All You Need to Know

 Overview of the Portugal D2 Visa

 The Portugal D2 Entrepreneur Visa is one of Portugal’s long-term residency visas for non-EU and non-EEA nationals who plan to start or develop a business in the country.
-After five years, you can apply for permanent residency and/or citizenship.
+After five years, you can apply for permanent residency.

 It is best suited for entrepreneurs launching a company, investors contributing to an existing business, and independent professionals such as freelancers or consultants.